cxvisa/Wave/README.md

 -------

-The core Framework Wave was originally developed by Vidyasagara Guntaka and his team at Brocade Communications Systems, Inc.  It was developed as part of a n-master controller that managed / controlled Brocade VCS fabrics.
+The core Framework Wave was originally developed by Vidyasagara Guntaka and his team at Brocade Communications Systems, Inc.  Majaority of the code developed as part of a n-master controller that managed / controlled Brocade VCS fabrics.
+Core portions of the code predates Brocade VCS Fabrics.
 Brocade  shipped 48 node clusters based on this framework.
 The framework is capable of n-master clustering with distributed persistence among many other neat features.
-The list of features is out of scope of this document.

 The framework was used in Storage Virtualzation, Network Virtualization among many other areas.
-It was used to simulate multi core Cavium network processors due to its verstile distributed and multi threaded message based interfaces.
+It was used to simulate multi core Cavium network processors due to its versatile distributed and multi threaded message bus and interfaces.

 A complete list of features will run into more than hundred lines.